adonisjs/v6-docs/content/docs/security/cors.md

 }
 ```

-Using a function, you can compute the `headers` config value during the HTTP request.
+You can compute the `headers` config value using a function during the HTTP request.
 For example:

 ```ts
 {